CAPI Gateway

 - Service discovery via HashiCorp Consul (automatic route creation and removal)

-- OAuth2 / OIDC token validation (multi-provider)
+- OAuth2 / OIDC token validation (multi-provider, cookie-based auth supported)

 - Distributed throttling (Hazelcast, with Kubernetes discovery)